ferasboulala/auto-score/README.md

 3. Model : This module slides a window along the staff lines to detect and classify relevant musical glyphs.
 4. Music : Finally, every detected glyph is processed within its context (pitch, duration, etc.).
 The output for now is simply the position of the glyphs.
 Alternatively a MusicXML file or tablatures could be implemented.

+## Dependencies
+auto-score depends on OpenCV and Pytorch.
+`sudo apt-get install libopencv`
+`sudo pip3 install opencv-python`
+For Pytorch, please follow the instructions on the official website.

 ### TODO
 - [x] Staff module
     - [x] Staff line model